yast/ycp-killer/README.md

                                                   # a C part, so let's use
                                                   # already built one)

+     Install packages needed to build YaST modules in general:

+         $ sudo zypper in yast2-devtools          # Needed to create pacakge source
+         $ sudo zypper in osc                     # Needed to create pacakge source
+         $ sudo zypper in libtool                 # Needed to create pacakge source
+         $ sudo zypper in expect                  # Needed by tests
+         $ sudo zypper in dejagnu                 # Needed by tests

      Clone YCP Killer's repository and install Gem dependencies:

          $ git clone git://github.com/yast/ycp-killer.git